Nepal Travel Guide Part Four : Annapurna Circuit Trekking

 Day 10: Trek to Muktinath (3800m) after crossing Thorong Pass (5416m)

 This will be the longest and most challenging day of your Annapurna Circuit Trekking.
 Your guide will give you a wake-up call at 3 am so that you are ready to start by 3:30 am.
 If you start from High Camp, you can create a bit later.
 It is always wise to start early in the morning if you have to cross high passes because the passes could become windy from 11 am onwards.
 The trail is very steep, but it is easy to follow.
-It won’t be wise to cross if the pass is covered with snow.
+Crossing if the pass is covered with snow won’t be wise.
 Your guide will have the final say in that scenario.

 It will take around four to six hours to reach the pass.
 You can see Chorten and colorful prayer flags at the top.
 A signboard also says you are at the top of Thorong’s pass (5416m).
 Don’t forget to take a photo keeping the signboard in the backdrop.
 You can enjoy breathtaking views all around.
-The key divides two beautiful river valleys and watersheds — Marshyangdi Valley from where you came to the top and Kali Gandaki Valley to where you will be descending.
+The key divides two beautiful river valleys and watersheds — Marshyangdi Valley, from where you come to the top, and Kali Gandaki Valley, where you will descend.
 After spending some time at the top, enjoy your packed lunch and start a knee-busting descent to Muktinath (3800m).
 You will reach Muktinath by late afternoon.